KomalSingh03/todoList/README.md

 The todoList website is a user-friendly and intuitive application designed to help users manage their tasks efficiently.
 Built using React for the front-end, this web app allows users to add, view, update, and delete tasks with ease.
 The design is responsive, ensuring a seamless experience.
+The Database type used is Local Storage.

 website link - todolist-komalwebsite.netlify.app/